 The Ohio Department of Education and Workforce is a diverse team of passionate, education-focused professionals responsible for overseeing and enhancing the quality of education for each of Ohio’s 1.7 million students.
 The Department provides the resources and supports essential to raising student achievement and accelerating learning opportunities, advancing the connectivity between K-12 and postsecondary learning, creating programs to support and expand workforce experiences, and ensuring students have the necessary supports to be ready each day to learn.

-On behalf of the Office for Exceptional Children (OEC), Dispute Resolution Section ensures compliance with the Individuals with Disabilities Education Act (IDEA) and state regulations through technical assistance or the formal complaint and credible allegation procedures:
+On behalf of the Office for Exceptional Children (OEC) ensures compliance with the Individuals with Disabilities Education Act (IDEA) and state regulations through the formal complaint process:

-- Investigates IDEA credible allegations or complaints within the 60 day federal timeline;
+- Investigates IDEA formal complaints within the 60 day federal timeline;

 - Conducts onsite visits (as applicable);